-The other lake, Orconcocha Lagoon, is 910 m. long, 368 m. wide, and 7 m. deep.
-Boating on this lake is forbidden.
-Orconcocha is also surrounded by wildlife, and its color is sky blue.
+The other lake, Orconcocha lagoon, is 910 m long, 368 m wide, and 7 m deep.
+Boating on this lake is forbidden, orconcocha is also surrounded by wildlife, and its color is sky blue.

 These Lagoons at Llanganuco are natural wonders.
 Here you will find an ideal spot to go wind-surfing, to go horseback riding, to take stunning photographs, to enjoy the local cuisine, to hike around, to camp out, and to observe the plants and animals in their pristine alpine environment.

-The Sacred Valley of the Incas, Cusco
+Sacred Valley of the Incas, Cusco

 Peru is the richest country in the world, and within in Peru, the Sacred Valley of the Incas is one of the most fantastic places to visit in all of South America.
-This is a long valley with a pleasant temperature, a warm climate and very fertile soil.
+In fact, this is a long valley with a pleasant temperature, a warm climate and very fertile soil.
 The Urubamba River runs through the center of the valley, and it is very well known because it was considered a Sacred River by the Incas.
 Some of the finest large kernelled, white corn in the world is grown here, along with a great variety of legumes.
 Also, in this fantastic valley you will find wild fruits like; Chokecherry, Peach, Cherry, Plum and Cactus fruit.

 It was within the Sacred Valley that the Incas built some of the principle archeological complexes in the Cusco area: Pisac, Ollantaytambo, Moray, Salineras, and Chinchero.
 Here you will be able to visit a number of the region’s most important traditional towns.
 In Pisac, Maras, Ollantaytambo, and Chinchero, the inhabitants still honor their Incan ancestors and practice age old traditions that have been passed down to them through the centuries.
 Don’t miss out on exploring one of the Top Destinations in Peru!